amnshrestha/openFace-mac-installation-wiki/Mac-installation.md

 A small point: on my system, selecting Quit from the application's menu didn't work, but typing Cmd-Q did.

+## Troubleshooting

+Boost versions above 1.65 clash with the dlib version used in the code, in order to compile the code successfully you might need to downgrade to boost 1.50

 *[Quentin Stafford-Fraser](http://quentinsf.com), May 2016*